Zee1234/BenjaminLottStoryline/arcs/00-filler/02-NewHome.md

 ***

-<span class="zeeCustomColor">_It smells of rain_</span>.
+_It smells of rain_, he thought.
 The thought popped into his mind, blocking out the other troubles had been thinking about.

 Looking around, he had to find a place to hide from the rain.
 Spying a stone outcropping, he decided to go there.
 He had spent some of his money already, getting the bare minimum.
 A few flasks for water, a backpack to store things in, and a smaller bag of rice among them.